gmc-code/PC-microbit-micropython/docs/radio/radio_resend.rst

 Speed ups
 --------------

-| Below is code to speed up the resending with each new start via the A button.
+| Below is code to speed up the resending with each new start via the A-button.

 .. code-block:: python